Jerome Krase

-Jerome Krase (born March 2, 1943, Brooklyn, New York City is Professor Emeritus of Sociology at Murray Koppelman School of Business.
-Professor at School of Humanities and Social sciences.
-President of European Academy of Sciences of Ukraine.
+Jerome Krase (born March 2, 1943, in Brooklyn, New York City) is a professor emeritus of sociology at the Murray Koppelman School of Business, and professor at School of Humanities and Social sciences at Brooklyn College.
+He is also president of the European Academy of Sciences of Ukraine.

-Expert in sociology and gentrification (ethnic groups and Italian-American politics, especially in Brooklyn and its neighborhood, culture, class, urban life, Urban culture, ethnicity and race in New York City).

-He is a public activist-scholar and serves as a consultant to public and private agencies regarding urban community issues.
-Co-Editor of Urbanities, and Editorial board member of Visual Studies, and CIDADES.
+Krase is an expert in sociology and gentrification (ethnic groups and Italian-American politics, especially in Brooklyn and its neighborhood, culture, class, urban life, Urban culture, ethnicity and race in New York City).
+Krase is a public activist-scholar and serves as a consultant to public and private agencies regarding urban community issues.
+He is a co-editor of Urbanities, and an editorial board member of Visual Studies and CIDADES.

 Early life

-Krase was born on March 2, 1943, in Brooklyn, New York, US.
-He calls himself an "authentic Brooklynite" like Bernie Sanders.
+Krase was born on March 2, 1943, in Brooklyn, New York.
+He calls himself an "authentic Brooklynite," like Bernie Sanders.

-His father Stephen Krase was born in Trumbull, Connecticut, of Janos Hrasc and Elizabeth Valya who were Ruthenian (Rusyn) immigrants from Austro-Hungary.
-His mother Martha Krase was born in Brooklyn, New York, of Geralamo Cangelosi and Marie Trentacosta, who were immigrants from Marineo, Sicily.

-Stephen Krase had a series of working-class jobs, and Martha Krase retired as an Assistant Purchaser for the City of New York.
-In 1964 Jerome Krase married Suzanne Nicoletti.
-Suzanne Nicoletti is an EdD, retired as a Hospital Administrator.
+His father, Stephen Krase, was born in Trumbull, Connecticut, son Janos Hrasc and Elizabeth Valya who were Ruthenian (Rusyn) immigrants from Austro-Hungary.
+His mother, Martha Krase, was born in Brooklyn to Geralamo Cangelosi and Marie Trentacosta, who were immigrants from Marineo, Sicily.
+Stephen Krase had a series of working-class jobs, and Martha Krase was an assistant purchaser for the City of New York.

-They have three daughters Kristin Martha Krase, MS, an Educational psychologist; Karen Rose Krase, MS, a Pediatric Occupational Therapist; and Kathryn Suzanne Krase, DSW, JD, a Legal and Educational Consultant.

-Jerome and Suzanne currently have five grandchildren.

-After graduating from Brooklyn Technical High School in 1960, Jerome went on to study at Indiana University's Bloomington campus.
+After graduating from Brooklyn Technical High School in 1960, Jerome went on to study at Indiana University Bloomington campus.
 In 1963–66 he volunteered and served in the US Army.
-After a three-year enlistment in the US Army, he earned a BA in Sociology, with minors in History and philosophy, in 1967.
-In 1973, Krase received his PhD in Sociology at New York University.
-His Doctoral dissertation, "The Presentation of Community in Urban Society," dealt with the undeserved stigmatization of a Black neighborhood in Brooklyn, thereby questioning unwarranted negative racial stereotypes in general.
+After a three-year enlistment in the US Army, he earned a BA in Sociology, with minors in History and Philosophy, in 1967.
+In 1973, Krase received his PhD in sociology at New York University.
+His Doctoral dissertation, "The Presentation of Community in Urban Society," dealt with the underserved stigmatization of a Black neighborhood in Brooklyn, thereby questioning unwarranted negative racial stereotypes in general.